 Hiking the Poamoho Trail on Oʻahu, Hawaiʻi

-I say this because Poamoho is a well-maintained remote trail through some of the most beautiful native forest on the island, and on a clear day, the summit views cannot be beaten!
+I say this because the Poamoho Trail is a relatively easy, well-maintained, and remote hike through one of the most beautiful and pristine native Hawaiian forests on the island—not to mention that the views from the summit cannot be beaten on a clear day!

 How to Get a Permit for the Poamoho Trail?

-That being said, obtaining a Poamoho Trail permit has gotten easier over the years compared to the mail-in or in-person-only options of the past.
+This is designed to limit the number of visitors on the trail each day, but obtaining a Poamoho Trail permit is not difficult and has gotten easier over the years compared to the mail-in and in-person-only options of years past.

-However, one can still mail in or walk into the downtown office to do a same-day pick-up, but the easiest and most convenient option is the online application using the link below.
+However, there is still the option to do a same-day pickup at the downtown Honolulu office or mail in a application to the address listed at the top—though, the easiest and most convenient option is the online application linked below.

-Note that a permit holder can only receive a Poamoho permit once every 30 days.
+Note that a permit holder can only receive one Poamoho Trail permit every 30 days.

 Book Here: Poamoho Trail Permit

-The Poamoho Trailhead is located at the very end of the 5.8-mile (9.3 km) 4WD Plantation-Poamoho Hele Loa Access Road that begins at locked gate off of Paʻalaʻa Uka Pūpūkea Rd.
+The Poamoho Trailhead is located at the very end of the 5.9-mile (9.5 km) 4WD Plantation–Poamoho Hele Loa Access Road, which begins at a locked gate on the right-hand side of Paʻalaʻa Uka Pūpūkea Road, just before the Helemano Military Reservation.

-In my experience, the drive should take about 30-35 minutes each way.
+In my experience, the drive should take about 25–30 minutes each way, but it can be faster if the road has recently been fixed up!

 Poamoho Trailhead Parking

-At the end of the 5.8-mile (9.3 km) access road, parking for the Poamoho Trail can be found in one of two places just prior to the trailhead.
+At the end of the 5.9-mile (9.5 km) access road, parking for the Poamoho Trail can be found in one of a few places just prior to the trailhead.

 Google Maps Directions: Poamoho Trailhead

-With about a mile left, the Poamoho Trail passes this sign, where the trail gets slightly more overgrown than the beginning few miles.
+With about 1.0 mile (1.6 km) left, the Poamoho Trail passes this sign, where the trail gets slightly more overgrown than the beginning few miles.

-When the trail parallels the upper origins of the South Fork of the Helemano Stream, look out for one of Hawaiʻi’s most unique native plants called the Koliʻi.
+When the Poamoho Trail turns this corner to parallel the upper origins of the South Fork of the Helemano Stream, the summit is not far ahead!

 Poamoho Summit